 While I lived in New York, and even though I was an athlete, my food choices were poor and they lacked any sort of real intention other than that of satisfying my hunger after endless hours of work, study or swimming and track practices.
 When you are that hungry and know nothing about how your cells are regenerating, or storing junk and poison in your body that can potentially become carcinogens, you don’t mind eating 5 Chicken sandwiches from the dollar menu or picking up Chinese fast food three or four times a week, or other quick fixes.
 You actually crave those tasty treats.

 But after you know.
 After you find out that your skin cells change every week, your stomach lining regenerates itself every five days approximately, red blood cells more or less four months, etc, etc., and if you care enough, you start using logic.
-You start thinking about whether you want: 1) your cells to be made out of over processed chicken sandwiches, street hot dogs, greasy lo mein, or 2) you prefer instead, your fuel to become live, organic and natural alternatives that will not plug your arteries, get stuck in your intestines, block the pancreas channels or overload the liver and kidneys.
+You start thinking about whether you want: 1) your cells to be made out of over processed chicken sandwiches, street hot dogs, greasy lo mein, or 2) you prefer instead, your fuel to become live, organic and natural alternatives that will regenerate perfect, healthier cells.
 It is then, that the choice becomes a blessing or a curse.

 Choosing the first option is lethal.
 It is just a matter of time, until you are diagnosed with some sort of weird disease that Doctors still claim have no real cause.
 They just happen.

 Choosing the second option, the live, organic and natural alternatives, is the blessing… Although the blessing is disguised at first during the transition period.
 Choosing this healthy alternative is the hardest, most exciting, fun and challenging thing you could ever do for yourself.
 Specially, if most people around you are not willing to support you or simply don’t care to understand.